Tropical Cyclone Activity Report – Pacific Ocean / Indian Ocean / Arabian Sea

 Sustained 110 knot winds…with gusts to 135 knots (as of Warning Number 15)

-Here’s what the computer models are showing
+Here’s what the computer models

 According to the JTWC, satellite imagery shows the deep convective bands are beginning to weaken slightly due to the continual land interaction along the Indian coast.